Minor party: Australia

-Minor parties in Australia owe much of their success to the proportional representation method of voting.
+Minor parties in Australia owe much of their success to the proportional representation method of voting for the Australian Senate and one chamber of the legislatures of most states.
 This allows minor parties to achieve at least one quota in the electorate or state and thus gain representation in a parliamentary chamber.
-Often minor parties have been so successful in gaining such representation that they are able to hold the balance of power in the particular house of the parliament (usually the Australian Senate).
+Often minor parties have been so successful in gaining such representation that they are able to hold the balance of power in the particular house of the parliament.
 Some examples are the Democratic Labor Party (DLP) in the 1960s and early 1970s, the Australian Democrats from the late 1970s until 2004, and more recently the Australian Greens.